AdobeDocs/commerce-operations.en/help/_includes/config-update-build-system.md

 # Update build system

-**To update your build system**:
+**To update the build system**:

-1. Log in to your build system as, or switch to, the file system owner.
+1. Log in to the build system as the file system owner.
 1. Change to the application root directory.

    ```bash